iCashe/PursApiDocs/README.md

 ## Key Platform Operations

-There are two primary operations that the Cann-X platform will need to support:
+There are few key operations that the Cann-X platform will need to support:

+- The **OAuth flow** allows Cann-X app to connect to Purs System.
+Once connected, Cann-X app can accept Purs payments on their platform.
+This operation only needs to be completed **once for the Cann-X app**.

+- Once OAuth is successful
+	- **Onboarding Flow** allows to onboard any payee (sellers, transporters, etc.) on the Cann-X app who wishes to receive payments.
+This operation will be done **each time a new payee is onboarded**
+	- **Checkout Flow** allows Cann-X app to create Purs payment requests for their customers to complete.
+This operation will be done **each time a transaction is to be completed** on the Cann-X app.

 <details><summary><h1><b>OAuth2 Flow</b></h1></summary>

-- The OAuth flow allows Cann-X app to connect to Purs System.
-Once connected, Cann-X app can accept Purs payments on their platform.
-This operation only needs to be completed once for the Cann-X app.

-- Once OAuth is successful, Cann-X app can create Purs payment requests for their customers to complete.
-This operation will be done each time a transaction is to be completed on the Cann-X app.

 ## Environment URLs